vogelb/jee-devpack-win/README.md

 |- Workspace location is w:\workspace    |  -- conf/devpack.bat -> WORKSPACE |
 |- Paths and aliases                     |	-- setenv.bat |

+## Updates
+The DevPack has an update mechanism.
+Update the package versions and URLs in conf/packages.bat and issue

+	$ setup update

+This will check the installed against configured versions and uninstall, downloas and install mismatching packages (no check for higher version number).

 ## How to use